manwaring/serverless-api-template/.circleci/README.md

 This project is setup to use [Trunk based development](https://trunkbaseddevelopment.com/), where changes to master are automatically pushed to long-lived environments/stages and changes in each feature branch are automatically pushed to an ephemeral environment dedicated to that feature branch.

+Consider using a tool like [Odin](https://github.com/manwaring/odin) to automatically remove stale branches.

 ![branches-ci-cd](../diagrams/lucidchart-branches-and-ci-cd.png)

 ## Stage setup